-Your creation process is heavily dependent on your team and the resources (money) you have at your disposal.
+Your creation process is heavily dependent on your team and the resources (money and time) that you have at your disposal.

 Two months is long enough to know if it is sustainable and also to see signs of initial traction, but it’s not so long that you can’t change gears or adjust your strategy as you see the need.

-The creation process will look something like:
+The creation process will look something like this:

-You will also learn what content will get you the most bang for your money and time buck.
+You will also learn what content gets you the most bang for your buck – i.e. money and time.

-For example, here at Credo we do a combination of types of content for marketing purposes:
+For example, here at Credo, we do a combination of types of content for marketing purposes:

 Your first few months should be to learn what kind of content seems to resonate with your own audience and how long it takes to produce and promote.

 We’ve already mentioned promotion a bit, but promotion is the area where most people fall down when it comes to content marketing.

 Let’s get this out of the way first:

-Content promotion is hard because you have to:
+Content promotion requires you to:

 But there are some ways to alleviate this.